ad-on-is/adonis-autoswagger/README.md

     tagIndex: 2,
     ignore: ["/swagger", "/docs"],
     common: {
-      paremeters: {}, // OpenAPI conform parameters that are commonly used
+      parameters: {}, // OpenAPI conform parameters that are commonly used
       headers: {}, // OpenAPI confomr headers that are commonly used },
   });